LeMyst/WikibaseIntegrator/README.md

 In order to use the fast run mode, you need to know the property/value combination which determines the data corpus you would like to operate on.
-E.g. for operating on human genes, you need to know that [P351](https://www.wikidata.org/entity/P351) is the NCBI entrez gene ID and you also need to know that you are dealing with humans, best represented by the [found in taxon property (P703)](https://www.wikidata.org/entity/P703) with the value [Q15978631](https://www.wikidata.org/entity/Q15978631) for Homo sapiens.
+E.g. for operating on human genes, you need to know that [P351](https://www.wikidata.org/entity/P351) is the NCBI Entrez Gene ID and you also need to know that you are dealing with humans, best represented by the [found in taxon property (P703)](https://www.wikidata.org/entity/P703) with the value [Q15978631](https://www.wikidata.org/entity/Q15978631) for Homo sapiens.